peterhyun/AnimationFramework/Readme.md

 # AnimationFramework
 FBX based animation framework developed in Visual Studio 2019.
 Useful for Computer Animation researchers.
 Used OpenGL 3.3, GLFW 3.3.6, Assimp 5.0.1, and GLAD.
+The only dependency of this repository is CMake.

 * Features
 OOP